-INSTRUCTIONS TO SUBSCRIPTION AGREEMENT SIGNATURE PAGE TO WELLS REAL ESTATE INVESTMENT TRUST, INC. SUBSCRIPTION AGREEMENT your subscription.
+INSTRUCTIONS TO SUBSCRIPTION AGREEMENT SIGNATURE PAGE TO WELLS REAL ESTATE INVESTMENT TRUST, INC. SUBSCRIPTION AGREEMENT

+INVESTMENT INSTRUCTIONS Please follow these instructions carefully.
+Failure to do so may result in the rejection of your subscription.
 All information on the Subscription Agreement Signature Page should be completed as follows: 1.
 INVESTMENT A minimum investment of \$1,000 (100 Shares) is required, except for certain states which require a higher minimum investment.
-A CHECK FOR THE FULL PURCHASE PRICE OF THE SHARES SUBSCRIEDE FOR SHOULD BE MADE PAYABLE TO THE ORDER OF "NATIONSBANK, N.A., AS ESCROW AGENT" Shares may be purchased only by persons meeting the standards set forth under the Section of the Prospectus entitled "INVESTOR SUITABILITY STANDARDS."
+A CHECK FOR THE FULL PURCHASE PRICE OF THE SHARES SUBSCRIBED FOR SHOULD BE MADE PAYABLE TO THE GORER OF "NATIONSBANK, N.A., AS ESCROW AGENT" Shares may be purchased only by persons meeting the standards set forth under the Section of the Prospectus entitled "INVESTOR SUITABILITY STANDARDS."
 Please indicate the state in which the sale was made.
 2. TYPE OF OWNERSHIP Please check the appropriate box to indicate the type of entity or type of individuals subscribing.
 3. REGISTRATION NAME AND ADDRESS Please enter the exact name in which the Shares are to be held.
 For joint tenants with right of survivorship or tenants in common, include the names of both investors.
 In the case of partnerships or corporations, include the name of an individual to whom correspondence will be addressed.
 Trusts should include the name of the trustee.
 All investors must complete the space provided for taxpayer identification number or social security number.
 By signing in Section 6, the investor is certifying that this number is correct.
 Enter the mailing address and telephone numbers of the registered owner of this investment.
 In the case of a Qualified Plan or trust, this will be the address of the trustee.
 Indicate the birthday and occupation of the registered owner unless the registered owner is a partnership, corporation or trust.
 4. INVESTOR NAME AND ADDRESS Complete this Section only if the investor's name and address is different from the registration name and address provided in Section 4.
 If the Shares are registered in the name of a trust, enter the name, address, telephone number, social security number, birthdate and occupation of the beneficial owner of the trust.
 5. SUBSCRIBER SIGNATURE Please separately initial each representation made by the investor where indicated.
 Except in the case of fiduciary accounts, the investor may not grant any person a power of attorney to make such representations on his or her behalf.
 Each investor must sign and date this Section.
 If title is to be held jointly, all parties must sign.
 If the registered owner is a partnership, corporation or trust, a general partner, officer or trustee of the entity must sign.
 PLEASE NOTE THAT THESE SIGNATURES DO NOT HAVE TO BE NOTARIZED.
 6. ADDITIONAL INVESTMENTS Please check if you plan to make one or more additional investments in the Company.
 All additional investments must be increments of at least \$25.
 Additional investments by residents of Maine must be for the minimum amounts stated under "INVESTOR SUITABILITY STANDARDS" in the Prospectus, and residents of Maine must execute a new Subscription Agreement Signature Page to make additional investments in the Company.
-If additional investments in the Company rae made, the investor agrees to notify the Company and the Broker-Dealer named on the Subscription Agreement Signature Page in writing if at any time he fails to meet the applicable suitability standards or he is unable to make any other representations or warranties set forth in the Prospectus or the Subscription Agreement Signature Page may receive a commission not to exceed 7% of any such additional investments in the Company.
-7. DISTRIBUTIONS a.
-DISTRIBUTION REINVESTMENT PLAN: By electing the Distribution Reinvestment Plan, the investor elects to reinvest all distributions of Cash Available for Distribution in the Company.
-The investor agrees to notify the Company and the Broker-Dealer named on the Subscription Agreement Signature Page in writing if at any time he fails to meet the applicable suitability standards or he is unable to make any other representations and warranties as set forth in the Prospectus or Subscription
+If additional investments in the Company and the

+Broker-Dealer named on the Subscription Agreement Signature Page in writing if at any time he fails to meet the applicable suitability standards or he is unable to make any other representations or warranties set forth in the Prospectus or the Subscription Agreement.
+The investor acknowledges that the Broker-Dealer named in the Subscription Agreement Signature Page may receive a commission not to exceed 7% of any such additional investments in the Company.